7 Steps to Apply to a CS Graduate Program

 On-Campus MDS@Rice: For information regarding the Fall 2022 cohort, please visit the Graduate Programs Application page.

 Online MDS@Rice: Applications are taken on a rolling basis.
-Apply for the Spring 2022 cohort by submitting application materials before November 1st, 2021.
+Apply for the Summer or Fall 2022 cohorts by submitting application materials before March 1st, 2022 (Summer deadline) or July 1st, 2022 (Fall deadline).

 Looking to learn more about our programs?
 Reach out to an enrollment coach to help you through the process.